SeaCortex/Astrologer-API/README.md

 ## House systems

-Select the house system via subject.house_system using one of the codes:
+Select the house system via subject.houses_system_identifier using one of the codes:

 -   A: Equal
 -   B: Alcabitius